 Throughout this era, "marijuana" was unknown in California.
 As a fiber crop, it was familiar as hemp or cannabis sativa.
 As a drug, it was known to pharmacists by its alternative botanical name, cannabis indica (originally regarded as a different species).
 As an intoxicant, it was barely heard of, going by the name of hashish or Indian hemp, indulgence in which was an exotic vice of Asiatic foreigners and a handful of bohemians.
-"Marijuana," the Mexican name for the drug, was unknown in the state until the twentieth century.
-Prior to this the evidence for the use of hemp intoxicants in California is exceedingly slim.
+"Marihuana," the Mexican name for the drug, was unknown in the state until the twentieth century.
+Prior to this the evidence for the use of hemp intoxicants in California is notably slim.2

-&lt;sup>1 The story of California's early war on narcotics and the State Board of Pharmacy has been largely neglected.
+The story of California's early war on narcotics and the State Board of Pharmacy has been largely neglected.
 Partial accounts may be found in: Jim Baumohl, "The 'Dope Fiend's Paradise' Revisited: Notes from Research in Progress on Drug Law Enforcement in San Francisco, 1875-1915," The Driving and Drug Practices Surveyor 24: 3-12, June 1992; Patricia Morgan, The Political Uses of Moral Reform: California and Federal Drug Policy, 1910-1960 (Ph.D.
 Dissertation, Univ.
 Cal.
 Santa Barbara, 1978); and Jerry Mandel, "Opening Shots in the War on Drugs," in Jefferson Fish, ed., How to Legalize Drugs (Jason Aronson Inc., Northvale, N.J., 1998), pp. 212-58.

-&lt;sup>2 With the exception of a single story in the San Francisco Call (1895), the words "hashish," "cannabis" and "Indian hemp" do not appear in any California newspaper or periodical index
+2 When this article was originally published in 1999, aside from a single story in the San Francisco Call (1895), the words "hashish," "cannabis" and "Indian hemp" did not appear in any California